 When you ask your coworkers and employees to fill out an engagement survey, they do so on the faith that their answers will be used to improve the workplace.
 Because of the effort involved from the employees and the expectations raised by the engagement survey process, it can be more harmful to a company and its employees to run employee engagement surveys and do nothing with the results than not running them at all.
-Therefore, we suggest reading this guide, which provides actionable advice for breaking down employe engagement survey results, figuring out what changes need to be made at a company, and implementing those changes.
+This guide provides actionable advice for breaking down employe engagement survey results, figuring out what changes need to be made at a company, and implementing those changes.

 1. Thank employees for completing the survey and explain next steps.

 When will you go over the results?
 Who will see the results first?
 When will managers hear the results?
+No matter what the levels of engagement are according to the survey, employee engagement will drop precipitously if you don't show that you're prepared to put that survey data to use for some employee engagement strategies.
 Let your employees know that the people team (or leadership -- whoever is running the survey) will be soon meeting with them to make plans around the survey results.

 - Create a project plan with clear follow through.
 With leaders’ and managers’ schedules in mind, make a plan that includes a timeline for when results will be shared.

 - Thanks so much for filling out the engagement survey.
 We’re looking forward to digging into the results and we are preparing to move forward to review the results on [date].
 Afterwards, we’ll be reaching out to managers to discuss the results, and will then host group/department meetings around the results.
 If you’d like to set up some time to discuss the survey with People Ops, please reach out to us privately.
 Let us know if you have any questions at all.

 One of the most important things to do after an employee survey is sharing the results.
 Doing so builds trusts with employees that you held the survey specifically for employee feedback and they did the hard work of filling it out for their well-being.
 The way you share the survey results will depend on what you discover.